terryzfeng/feed-a-star-nosed-mole/README.md

 # FEED-A-MOLE
 Based on Whack-a-Mole, but cuter.
-Feed 10 moles and win the game!
+Feed 10 moles to win the game!

 [Play the game here!](https://terryzfeng.github.io/feed-a-mole)